Crispy, crinkled, curly and/or covered in cheese, Daytonians love a good French fry.

 🍟ROOST’S PARMESAN FRIES AND DIPPING SAUCES

-It is hard to go wrong with Parmesan fries, but Roost kicks its munchable fries up 11 more notches with some dynamic dipping sauces: dill pickle ketchup, white truffle aioli and prosciutto aioli (Fries, $8 plus sauces $2= $10).
+It is hard to go wrong with Parmesan fries, but Roost kicks its munchable fries up 11 more notches with some dynamic dipping sauces: dill pickle ketchup, white truffle aioli and prosciutto aioli (Large fries, $8 plus sauces $2= $10).
 Great starter before an order of Roost’s delicious ciabatta crushed tomahawk pork chop.

 Roost Modern Italian